s0cit0/BIBLE-STUDY/README.md

 3. As you read, if questions come up, take time to research.
 Use a study Bible, online tools, or ask for guidance.
 4. Once you’ve finished the book, watch the Spoken Word Gospel video summary for that book to reinforce what you learned.

----

-**This journey isn’t about rushing—it’s about growing closer to God through His Word.
-Stay faithful each day, and you’ll finish this year with a deeper understanding of the Bible and a stronger relationship with Him.**

----

 # Reading Order & Explanations